California Unfair Competition Law: Relationship between section 17200 and other California statutes

 Plaintiffs suing under Sections 17200 or 17500 often also assert violations of the California Consumers Legal Remedies Act (CLRA), set forth in Cal.
 Civ.
 Code § 1750 et seq.
 The CLRA protects consumers against 23 specific activities that it defines as unfair and deceptive business practices.
 Many of those activities are also prohibited by section 17500 and Cal.
 Civ.
 Code §1770.
 For example, it is unlawful under both statutes to advertise goods with the intent not to sell them as advertised or to misrepresent a product's price or source.
 Plaintiffs typically simultaneously plead violations of each statute because the remedies are cumulative.
 For example, the CLRA provides for attorney's fees, punitive damages, and statutory damages.

+It has been suggested that non-compliance with the disclosure requirements of the California Transparency in Supply Chains Act of 2010 may constitute an unlawful or unfair business practice, which would open up the possibility of civil actions being taken against non-compliant retailers and manufacturers with a presence in the state.

 Exemptions and defenses

 The UCL requires that lawsuits be brought within four years after the cause of action accrued.
 The UCL postpones accrual of the cause of action until the plaintiff "discovers" the problem.
 Section 17500 does not have an express statute of limitations.
 Thus, California Code of Civil Procedure section 338(h), which specifies a three-year limitation, ordinarily should apply to section 17500.
 However, as section 17500 is cross referenced in section 17200, and as virtually all false advertising claims are litigated simultaneously with UCL claims, the limitations period for "false advertising claims is effectively four-years."

 Judges can use their equitable powers to dismiss a UCL claim or deny injunctive relief.
 For example, in competitor-vs.-competitor lawsuits, the defendant may assert unclean hands if it believes the plaintiff has engaged in serious misconduct that relates to the subject of relief being sought.
 In other words, a "plaintiff must not behave inequitably with respect to the rights being asserted in the case."
 Because the UCL is a strict liability statute, other equitable defenses such as "good faith, mistake of law and lack of wrongful intent are generally inapplicable [to] a UCL action."